Skip to main content

 Key Features

-• Attaches optional metadata to each resulting document
+• Optional metadata attachment to resulting documents.

 Configuration